 - Cultural interest and visits to the 'Lost City' from the Iron Age available

 - Excellent viewpoints into surrounding countries

-- Great birding facilities including treetop walk and bird hide
+- Great birding facilities including the treetop walk and bird shelter

 - Good self-catering accommodation for self-drive visitors

 - Off-the-beaten-track destination

 - Cultural tour and night drive activities available

 - No high-end accommodation available in the park

 Mapungubwe is home to four of the Big Five (buffalo absent).
 Lion have been spotted, but they are nomadic and occasionally visit the area from neighboring Botswana.
 Although leopard is quite common, sightings of these elusive big cats are rare.
 Elephant, giraffe, white rhino, eland, gemsbok and numerous other antelope species can be seen.